kbase/kb_sdk/README.md

     git clone https://github.com/kbase/jars
 ```

 Some newer features are on other branches, such as *develop* (currently please do use the *develop* branch).
-If you do not need these features you do not need to check out a different branch.

 ```
     cd kb_sdk